liesware/coherence/README.md

 ## Abstract

-Coherence is and TCP server which provides an json interface to perfom cryptographic operations like encrypt, decrypt, digital signatures, key exchage, message authentication code, random numbers, hash functions.
+Coherence is a TCP server which provides an json interface to perfom cryptographic operations like encrypt, decrypt, digital signatures, key exchage, message authentication code, random numbers, hash functions.

 ## Features